Veronica Bekoe

-Veronica Bekoe is a biologist from Ghana.
+Veronica Ayele Bekoe is a biologist from Ghana.
 She is known for her impact in the invention of the Veronica bucket used to reduce the spread of communicable diseases.

 Education

-Veronica attended Aburi Girls SHS.
+Veronica started her basic education at the Government Girls School (currently Independence Avenue Basic School) in Accra.
+She attended Aburi Girls SHS for her secondary education.
 She later furthered her education at Kwame Nkrumah University of Science and Technology (KNUST) where she obtained Bachelor of Science in Biological Science/Biology between 1968 – 1972.